Libya postpones landmark election to July 7

 "What has been achieved so far is admirable, especially in the context of an extremely tight timetable and major operational challenges," Ian Martin, head of the U.N. mission in Libya, said in a statement.
 "I am confident of the commitment of the election commission and all authorities to see an early and successful conclusion of this electoral process."

-At the moment Libya is governed by the National Transitional Council, an unelected body of civic and tribal leaders and Gaddafi opponents which is recognized internationally as the country's legitimate leadership.
+At the moment Libya is governed by the National Transitional Council, an unelected body of civic and tribal leaders and Gaddafi opponents which is recognised internationally as the country's legitimate leadership.

 Libyans began registering for the election in May and around 2.7 million people, or about 80 percent of eligible voters, have put their names down to participate.